aerodinamicc/R-programming/kaggle/BlackFriday/README.md

 * City C sees less sales not because of the lack of customers but rather because on average they buy much less products than in other cities
 * The most prominent stay-in-the-city group is of customers living for no more than an year in the city in question

-I'm curious to see what do you think of the data.